TheEngineRoom-UniGe/OWLOOP/README.md

 ## Usage

-In the repository's [wiki](https://github.com/EmaroLab/owloop/wiki) we:
+In the repository's [wiki](https://github.com/EmaroLab/owloop/wiki) we present:
-- Present the overall structure of the project and its JavaDoc.
+- the overall structure of the project and its JavaDoc.
-- Introduce the idea of a Descriptor, the types of descriptors and the possible expressions that each type can implement (and thus deal with).
+- the idea of a Descriptor, the types of descriptors and the possible expressions that each type can implement (and thus deal with).
-- Examples to show how to construct a simple descriptor or a compound descriptor (of a particular type).
+- examples to show how to construct a simple descriptor or a compound descriptor (of a particular type).
-- Example that shows how to add axioms to an ontology, using descriptors.
+- an example that shows how to add axioms to an ontology, using descriptors.
-- Example that shows how to infer some knowledge (i.e., axioms) from axioms already within an ontology, using descriptors.
+- an example that shows how to infer some knowledge (i.e., axioms) from axioms already within an ontology, using descriptors.
-- Example that shows how to remove axioms from an ontology, using descriptors.
+- an example that shows how to remove axioms from an ontology, using descriptors.

 ## License